skynet29/brainjs/README.md

 })
 ````

 To add custom parameter, add the name to the **props** object and export the setter function in the **this** object in the constructor function.
-The **val** attribute define the default value of the parameter if the parameter is not set in the HTML.

 ## control specific interface function